sciZer0/7/v/README.md

 Specifically in this paper as an example, the new approach uses Solana's Proof-Of-History mechanism and is much like Solana's PoS consensus mechanism — but again, consensus is happening without any stakes.

-The whole trick is that this consensus might be efficiently used only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.
+The whole trick is that this consensus might be efficiently used only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Unicorn blockchain is.

 <p align="center"><b>For reference, How Solana Works</b></p>